derekbarber/derekbarber.ca/source/about/index.markdown

 date has released two albums through [ProgRock Records](http://www.therecordlabel.net/progressive-rock/greylevel/).
 Our last album, Hypostatic Union, was released in early 2011 and has enjoyed great success.
 (We are even listed on ProgArchives [Top Prog Albums for 2011](http://www.progarchives.com/top-prog-albums.asp?syears=2011#list).)
-The positive response to this album has been a great encouragement and so I am hoping to make major progress on the next one during 2012.
+The positive response to this album has been a great encouragement and we are slowly but surely working on our third album which hopefully will be done in the next couple years.

 ## A little bit more about me

-More importantly than both work and music, I am married to a wonderful woman and we have two awesome kids.
-Every spare moment that I'm not working, you'll probably find me spending time with them.
+More importantly than both work and music, I am married to my best friend and we have three wonderful kids.
+Most spare moment that I'm not working, you'll probably find me spending time with them.

-I am also a Christian and I attend a local [church](http://www.crossway.ca) with my family.
-In addition to reading technicals books I also enjoy theology, church history and the great discussions that such topics usually bring about.
+I am also a Christian and that means in addition to reading technicals books I also enjoy theology, mysticism, church history, insense, icons, candles and the great discussions that such topics usually bring about.
+One of my favourite places to spend a couple days is our local Benedictine Monastary, [Westminster Abbey](http://www.westminsterabbey.ca/).
-If you want to have a conversation, please get in touch.
+If you want to have a conversation, please [get in touch](mailto:derek@greylevel.com).